ggirelli/GPSeqGG/docs/HOWTO.md

   -s chrLengths File with chromosome lengths. chr|len.
 No header.
 ```

-If the default value is compatible with your analysis, you don't need to specify that setting.
+You don't need to specify a setting if the default value is compatible with your analysis.

 ## Run